-Lancashire Teaching Hospitals and Ward 18 as part of education ethos embedded Collaborative learning in practice (CLiP) system .
+Lancashire Teaching Hospitals and Ward 18 as part of education ethos embedded Collaborative learning in practice (CLiP) system.
 It entails utilising clinical placement in a different way with direction being provide by coaches and overseen by placement facilitator.

 As a student nurse it is expected that you will continually develop towards engaging in critical thinking and demonstrate increased ability to utilise your own initiative.
-To facilitate this, you will be supported to use the student board, in the centre of the ward.
-This will enable you to access spoke placements and provide information of your progression.
-You will work with a range of staff and supervisors and varying members of the MDT.
+To facilitate this you will be supported to use the student board, in the centre of the ward.
+This will enable you to access spoke placements and provide information of your progression and where you can be found, to senior nurses who are not your mentor.